-Saint Meinrad Seminary and School of Theology’s Propaedeutic Year of Spiritual Discernment, El Camino, is designed to introduce young men who are discerning priesthood to the wide depths and richness of Catholic culture, while simultaneously helping them to discover how their story and vocation fits within that broader story.
+Saint Meinrad Seminary and School of Theology’s Year of Spiritual Pilgrimage, El Camino, introduces men who are discerning priesthood to the depths and richness of Catholic culture, while helping them to discover how their story and vocation fits within that broader story.

 Following the Program for Priestly Formation (6th Edition) description of the propaedeutic stage, Saint Meinrad offers a robust year of discernment, where participants begin to develop “a life of prayer, study, fraternity, and appropriate docility to formation.”

 The program provides:

 - Introduction to spiritual direction, lectio divina, and daily lessons in spiritual practice.

 - A community of daily prayer and worship distinct from other Saint Meinrad seminarians, but with opportunities for periodic interaction with them.

 - Weekly, seminar-style study of the Catechism of the Catholic Church, especially parts I and III.